B-Daman Crossfire

+On June 8, 2013, it was announced that B-Daman Crossfire would air on Disney XD Malaysia.Starting August 17, 2013, English dubbed episodes of B-Daman Crossfire started airing on The CW's Saturday morning block, Vortexx.

 History

 On June 3, 2011, toy giant, Takara-Tomy revealed that a new anime series to be based on the latest revival of the B-Daman toys, Cross Fight B-Daman, was green-lit for fall 2011.
 Slated to premiere on October 2, 2011 through Japanese television network, TV Tokyo and other channels as previous B-Daman anime have.
 Set on time, the anime aired on the 8:45 AM JST time-slot, Sunday morning following an airing of Metal Fight Beyblade 4D.

 26 episodes were ordered but due to the growing popularity of the Cross Fight B-Daman toyline, an additional serving of 26 episodes aired.
 This brought the anime up to 52 episodes, around the ideal number for toy-based anime.
 While the series concluded on September 30, 2012, its sequel premiered the following week.

 On September 28, 2012, d-rights created a promotional poster for use at a trade show.
 Showcasing a preliminary English logo concept, d-rights was seeking possible companies and networks interested in licensing the anime abroad.
 Not long after on October 18, 2012, the trade show turned out a success with dub the series in English and other languages, as well.
 An international name of "B-Daman Crossfire" was chosen along with a tentative release for autumn 2013.